 Introduce your company

 Optos was founded 25 years ago by Douglas Anderson.
-The motivation for the start of the company came when his son, Leif, developed a retinal detachment and became blind in one eye at the age of five.
+His motivation for starting the company came from his son Leif, who developed a retinal detachment and became blind in one eye at the age of five.
 The ophthalmologist explained to Mr Anderson that he could not see the retinal detachment developing into the periphery of the eye with the technology available at the time.
-Mr Anderson, a medical engineer, thought ‘that’s not good enough’ and that there must be a way to design the technology so it can produce a single, high-resolution, ultra-widefield image of the retina – potentially enabling the diagnosis and prevention of retinal detachments and other conditions that are first seen in the periphery.
+Mr Anderson, a medical engineer, thought this answer insufficient and was determined to find a way to design the technology able to produce a single, high-resolution, ultra-widefield image of the retina – potentially enabling the diagnosis and prevention of retinal detachments and other conditions that are first seen in the periphery.
 After developing various prototypes, Optos launched the first generation of optomap® products that have evolved ever since.

 Common applications for ultra-widefield include the early diagnosis and treatment of diabetic retinopathy, retinal tears and detachments, as well as the early detection of age-related macular degeneration, glaucoma, uveitis and non-eye diseases such as high blood pressure, heart disease and certain cancers.